wanadev/yoga/winbuild/README-windows-dist.md

 ## Usage

 YOGA is a CLI (command line) program.
-To use it, open a terminal in this folder and just use one of the following command, depending the terminal you are using.
+To use it, open a terminal in this folder and just use one of the following commands, depending on the terminal you are using.

 For CMD.EXE: